 - Fewest impacts to socioeconomic, natural, physical and cultural environments.

 - “Would not result in a significant impact of loss to crop yields, livestock, or the state agricultural economy.”

 - Alternative A would have neutral or beneficial impact on most visual landscapes.

-Through decades of applied research and continuous improvement, the Bullet Train is one of the lightest and quietest in the world.
+Through decades of applied research and continuous improvement, Shinkansen trains are among the lightest and quietest in the world.